pmem/pmdk/doc/libpmemblk/pmemblk_create.3.md

 # RETURN VALUE #

 On success, _UW(pmemblk_create) returns a *PMEMblkpool\** handle to the block memory pool.
-On failure, it returns NULL and sets *errno* appropriately.
+On error, it returns NULL and sets *errno* appropriately.

 On success, _UW(pmemblk_open) returns a *PMEMblkpool\** handle that can be used with most of the functions in **libpmemblk**(7).
-On failure, it returns NULL and sets *errno* appropriately.
+On error, it returns NULL and sets *errno* appropriately.
 Possible errors include:

 + failure to open *path*